Paternity and Informal Sperm Donation

 Legal Landscape of Informal Sperm Donation

-Key Legal Cases
+Key Court Cases

 The Uniform Parentage Act (UPA)

-UPA Version Key Features States Adopted (Examples)
+UPA Version Key Features Adopting States (Examples)

-Cross-State Legal Challenges
+Cross-State Challenges

-Practical Steps for Informal Sperm Donation
+Practical Steps for Safe Informal Donation

 Sperm Donor Agreements